linuxboot/heads-wiki/About/Heads-threat-model.md

  and has since been merged into the Heads project.

-**Note on TPMTOTP attestation and GPIO reset attacks:** On Intel platforms where coreboot does not lock the PCH GPIO pad configuration (most platforms before Alder Lake), an attacker with OS-level code execution can assert the TPM's PLTRST# signal via PCH GPIO register access.
-This resets the TPM, preserving NVRAM but clearing PCRs to zero (per TCG Section 12.2.3.2: PCRs volatile on Reset; Section 37: NV indices persist).
-The attacker could then replay PCR extends from measurement logs (`cbmem -L`, `/tmp/measuring_trace.log`), causing `tpm2_unseal` to succeed on the sealed TOTP/HOTP secret at NVRAM index 0x4d47 — no passphrase is required.
-The attacker could obtain the 20-byte shared secret and produce valid TOTP/HOTP codes indefinitely.
-This would be more severe than mere code forgery: the secret itself could be extracted.
+**Note on TPMTOTP attestation and GPIO reset attacks:** On Intel platforms where coreboot does not lock the PCH GPIO pad configuration, an attacker with OS-level code execution can reset the TPM and forge PCR measurements, bypassing TPMTOTP and HOTP attestation.
 The TPM Disk Unlock Key with passphrase is not affected.
-This is a coreboot bug, not a Heads bug — the fix must come from coreboot upstream.
-See the [TPM GPIO Reset Vulnerability](https://github.com/linuxboot/heads/blob/master/doc/TPM_GPIO_Reset_Vulnerability.md) document for per-platform status, and per-board flashing guides for board-specific notes.
+See the [Per-Board Protection Status](#per-board-protection-status) section below for which boards are affected, and
+[TPM GPIO Reset Vulnerability](https://github.com/linuxboot/heads/blob/master/doc/TPM_GPIO_Reset_Vulnerability.md) for technical details.

 The UEFI firmware itself is also of great concern: is a very large code base and most system firmwares are built from closed-source forks of the edk2 tree.
 This